sandulat/routes-gen/packages/routes-gen/README.md

 # Routes Generator

-This is the main package, responsible for the CLI and routes export handling.
+The main package of `routes-gen`, responsible for the CLI and routes export handling.

-Please consult the [main README](../../README.md) for more information.
+Please consult the [main README](https://github.com/sandulat/routes-gen/blob/main/README.md) for more information.